 Home bias affects many portfolios – it’s human nature.
 However, as a result, investors are missing out on regions and sectors of rapid growth in emerging markets.
 It’s worth contemplating, if you haven’t already, taking some of that domestic investment and gaining exposure via a broad-based EM fund or ETF.
-Your trusted advisor can potentially go deeper and discuss where and what is most suitable for your risk tolerance and financial plan.
+Your trusted Portfolio Manager can potentially go deeper and discuss where and what is most suitable for your risk tolerance and financial plan.
 In a connected world, following fast-growing economies in itself is no bad thing.
 By venturing outside U2 and Coldplay, you are likely to unearth something more captivating and rewarding.

 1 Home country bias - finiki, the Canadian financial wiki

 2 Portfolio Strategy Commentary: Home Country Bias | Northern Trust